 Those applying to the Program MUST complete all four (4) of the following steps:

-1. Upload a SINGLE DOCUMENT containing SUPPORTING MATERIALS directly to the Creative Writing Program.
+a.
+First file: Upload a single document directly to the Creative Writing Program (use link below, "WHERE TO SUBMIT").
 Please do not submit screenplays, children's stories, fantasy or science fiction.
 We no longer accept paper submissions.
 Admission to the Program will be determined primarily on the basis of the fiction or poetry manuscript submitted.

 Submit a single, continuous document paginated sequentially in the order indicated below:

 -A 1-page cover sheet including:

 -Area of specialization (you MUST apply in fiction OR poetry)